Frequently Asked Questions about the Chief Coroner and the Coroner Service

 Question Who is the Chief Coroner?

-Answer: HH Judge Thomas Teague QC
+Answer: HH Judge Thomas Teague KC

 Q What does the Chief Coroner do?